Best Cards without Foreign Transaction Fees in Canada 2024

 ---|---|

-Foreign transaction fee: No foreign transaction fee
+Scotiabank foreign transaction fees | No foreign transaction fee |

-Annual or monthly fee: 150 CAD annual fee
+Annual or monthly fees | 150 CAD annual fee |

-Currency conversion: Visa exchange rate
+Currency conversion | Visa exchange rate |

-Benefits and rewards: Earn rewards based on spend type, discounts and lounge access when you fly
+Benefits & rewards | Earn rewards based on spend type, discounts and lounge access when you fly |

 Advantages of Scotiabank Visa Infinite card | Disadvantages of Scotiabank Visa Infinite card |